Metsger: credit union directors are the system’s “first line of defense”

-Covering subjects ranging from regulatory relief and risk-based capital rule to credit unions’ advantages for consumers, Metsger stressed one area in particular: internal fraud.
+Covering subjects ranging from NCUA’s efforts to provide regulatory relief and the agency’s proposed risk-based capital rule to credit unions’ advantages for consumers, Metsger stressed one area in particular: internal fraud.

-“You are the first line of defense,” said Metsger, a former director at Teachers Credit Union in Portland, Ore.
-“Your job is to know what’s going on, to be engaged, and to ask questions.
-That’s how you lead your credit union, that’s how you protect it, protect your members, protect the system, and protect the share insurance fund.”
+“You are the first line of defense,” Metsger said.
+“Your job is to know what’s going on, to be engaged and to ask questions.
+That’s how you lead your credit union, that’s how you protect it, protect your members, protect the system and protect the Share Insurance Fund.”

-While National Credit Union Share Insurance Fund losses overall have been declining, Metsger said internal fraud is a continuing problem, particularly at smaller credit unions.
+While Share Insurance Fund losses overall have been declining, Metsger said, internal fraud is a continuing problem, particularly at smaller credit unions.